Danieleg82/AzFireWallPremium-MH/README.md

 ![](pics/BastionTunnelUP1.jpg)

-Now open a new command prompt, and proceed uploading the .CER file you downloaded previously to our VM1:
+Now open a new command prompt, and proceed uploading the .CRT file you downloaded previously to our VM1:

 (replace the source field *"local machine file path"* with the path where you downloaded the certificate)

 ```
-scp -P 5000 < local machine file path > adminuser@127.0.0.1:/certificates
+scp -P 5000 < local machine file path > adminuser@127.0.0.1:/
 ```

 Note: you will be asked to insert your adminuser's password to completed the operation